parthosarothi46/Donate-Bangladesh/README.md

   - Change the button color to indicate when it's active.✅
 - **Static Modal**: Display a static modal instead of an alert on a successful donation.✅
 - **Reusable Functions**: Use at least 2 common functions.✅
-- **Responsive Design**: Ensure the application is responsive for different screen sizes.
+- **Responsive Design**: Ensure the application is responsive for different screen sizes.✅